Frequently Asked Questions

 How can I safely access psychedelic medicines?

 Please review our resources tab for a list of trusted, nurse-led psychedelic experiences around the world.
-Check back as we update this list to include more options.
-No matter where you choose to participate in a medicine session, your psychedelic facilitator should NEVER make sexual advances on you while you are under the influence of these medicines, and you should always report sexual misconduct to the provider's governing board.
-If you are afraid to make a report or need help, please contact IAPN, and we will help you.
+Check back as we regularly update this list.
+IAPN holds a zero tolerance policy for psychiatric/psychedelic professionals engaging in sexual relations with clients.
+No matter where you choose to participate in a medicine session, your facilitator should NEVER make sexual comments on you or touch you inappropriately.
+We encourage you to report all misconduct to the provider's licensing board and to IAPN if this occurs within an interaction of any of our professional members.
+If you are afraid to make a report or need help, please contact IAPN.
+We will help you.

 How can I become involved in IAPN?